 Elements of a Candidate Statement

-The elements of a candidate statement should easily provide voters with an understanding of the candidate’s background, platform, and vision.
+When writing a candidate statement, the final result should easily provide voters with an understanding of the candidate’s background, platform, and vision.
 Just like a candidate’s personal bio, your statement should be concise and highlight your unique skills and values.

 Introduce yourself and provide your background

 Your introduction should be concise and clear.
 It should outline who you are and what office you are running for.
-Then provide a brief description of your background.
-Highlight your unique qualifications for the elected position.
+Then go into a short background description, while highlighting your unique qualifications for the elected position.

-For example, you can mention how growing up in the local area has given you a unique perspective on how you can improve the lives of residents today.
+For example, you can mention how growing up in the local area gives you a unique perspective on how you can help improve the lives of residents today.

-The background section should provide information about your education, work experience, and any relevant accomplishments.
+The background section should be all about your education, work experience, and other relevant accomplishments.
 Provide context so voters can better understand how your experience and skills directly relate to the position you seek.

-For example, suppose a candidate is running for sheriff of a county, and an important election issue is that of community policing.
-The candidate has law enforcement background and has worked as a community outreach officer, so the person is well-qualified to address the issue.
-In their statement, they might highlight their specific qualifications, such as:
+For example, suppose you are running for sheriff of a county, and an important election issue is that of community policing.
+You have a law enforcement background and worked as a community outreach officer.
+This makes you well-qualified to address the issue.
+So, when drafting your candidate statement, you might highlight your specific qualifications, such as:

 - Graduated with honors from a police academy.